southpeter77/athlete-101/README.md

 -Users can follow (subscribe) other users' workout plans

--anyone can join but only logged in user can create / subscribe workout plan(only subscribing user can view the whole data)
+-anyone can join but only logged in user can create / follow workout plan

 -top rated workout plan will show on the main page of the app